 ADVANCEMENT VIA INDIVIDUAL DETERMINATION (AVID)

 The mission of AVID is to close the achievement gap by preparing all students for college readiness and success in a global society.
-AVID is a college readiness system that takes students with the potential and determination to go to college and supports their academic success in the rigorous courses required to get into those four year universities.
+AVID is a college readiness system that takes students with the potential and determination to go to college and supports their academic success in the rigorous courses (MS Advance, HS Honors, AP, AICE, dual enrollment) required to get into those four year universities.
 In the AVID elective course, students are taught the skill sets (purposeful note-taking, organization, public speaking, responsibility, etc.) necessary to be successful in those rigorous courses.
 Many students will be the first in their families to attend college, come from low-income or minority families, or have unique personal circumstances that require a greater academic support system within the school day.
 AVID creates an atmosphere of positive peer culture for the students, so that they are encouraging each other to strive for success.

 Become an AVID Tutor - Are you a current college student interested in becoming a tutor for middle and/or high school students?
 If so, please contact us for more information.
 You don't have to choose a specific subject area, because this tutoring style is a coaching one.
 You will be taught how to ask guiding questions to help the students find their own answers.